DataBiosphere/calhoun/README.md

 export FLASK_DEBUG=1
 ```

-Note: use `source deactivate` to deactivate the virtual env
+Note: use `source deactivate` if you want to deactivate the virtual env

 ### R dependencies